 George Karl Russell (c1888 – c1960), known as Karl, was the driving force behind the establishment of the Leicester Symphony Orchestra.
 This followed the astounding success of Malcolm Sargent’s debut ‘Windy Day’ concert in February 1921.
+He was passionate about music, was a director in his father’s music shop and arranged countless concerts for audiences in Leicester and further afield.
 As well as helping to run his father’s music shop he was passionate about music and arranged countless concerts for Leicester audiences.
 He was an enormously extravagant man who moved among celebrities but whose life ended in the disappointment of business failure.

 Karl’s father, William H Russell or Billy, was known as a rough diamond.
 In 1885 he started selling second-hand pianos and harmoniums from his house in Saxe-Coburg Street, later renamed Saxby Street.
 The business prospered and by the 1920s it was formally known as Wm H Russell & Son, with a shop, ‘City Piano Salon’, established at 7 London Road.
 Later, following redesignation, the same property is given as 99 Granby Street.
 For a short spell in the 1930s the business expanded into premises in Belvoir Street but this proved unsustainable.